 Asheville Oktoberfest – Downtown Asheville – October

-Autumn Lake Lure Arts and Crafts Festival – Held in October in downtown Lake Lure, across from the beach.
-This event hosts 100 artisans and crafters, delicious food and live entertainment throughout this two-day event.
+Autumn Lake Lure Arts and Crafts Festival (CANCELED FOR 2020) – Held in October in downtown Lake Lure, across from the beach.
+This event hosts 100 artisans and crafters, delicious food, and live entertainment throughout this two-day event.
 From music to clogging you’re sure to be entertained.
 This is also a great time to get a jump start on your holiday shopping.

 Chimney Rock Village Trick or Treat – October 31 from 5 – 7 pm – Bring the kids and trick or treat down Main Street in Chimney Rock Village.
 Merchants will have candy and Halloween displays set out in front of their stores.